NicolasBuecher/steam-web-api-java-mongodb-usecases/README.md

 THIS IS NOT FOR PROFESSIONAL PURPOSE, no optimisation, I'm learning how it works.
 Enjoy.

+## Usage

+My passwords and database have been removed of the program.
+You should put your information in "Database Connexion" part.
+You also need a Steam Web API Key to use the Steam Web API.
+You should put this one in "SteamWebAPI Connexion" part.

 ## Dependencies

+MongoDB Java Driver, Steam Web API and steam-web-api-java library require a lot of dependencies.
 Previous versions of the followings could work, but here is my configuration :

 - MongoDB Java Driver 3.2.1